HinodeXRT/xrtpy/docs/dem_overview.rst

 the observed filter intensities when combined with the instrument temperature response functions.

-The solver is iterative in the sense that it repeatedly adjusts a parameterized DEM to minimize the difference between observed and modeled intensities.
+The solver is iterative in that it repeatedly adjusts a parameterized DEM to minimize the difference between observed and modeled intensities.

 DEM in XRTpy